Svetoslav Kovachev

-Svetoslav Svetlozarov Kovachev (Светослав Светлозаров Ковачев; born 14 March 1998) is a Bulgarian professional footballer who plays as a winger for Arda Kardzhali.
+Svetoslav Svetlozarov Kovachev (Светослав Светлозаров Ковачев; born 14 March 1998) is a Bulgarian professional footballer who plays as a winger for First League club Arda Kardzhali.

 His younger brother Lachezar is also a footballer, currently playing for Spartak Pleven.

 Career

 Ludogorets Razgrad

 Born in Pleven, Kovachev started his career in Svoboda Milkovitsa.
 He joined Ludogorets in 2011 recruited by the Bulgarian legend Plamen Getov.
 In 2014, he played for Ludogorets U19 in the UEFA Youth League, being a starter in all of the 6 matches.

 He made his debut for Ludogorets Razgrad II on 6 December 2015 in a match against FC Pirin Razlog.

 On 22 May 2016 he made his complete debut in A Group for Ludogorets in a match against Beroe Stara Zagora.

 Kovachev started the 2017–18 season in Ludogorets II by scoring a goal in the first match of the season against Lokomotiv 1929 Sofia.
 On 29 July 2017 he played for the main team in the 0–0 draw against Lokomotiv Plovdiv coming as a substitute in the First League match.
 Kovachev was on the bench for the Europa League group stage match against İstanbul Başakşehir, but stayed as an unused substitute.
 On 21 September 2017 he made his debut for the Bulgarian Cup in the first round against Oborishte.

 Kovachev was named captain for the Ludogorets U19 team in the UEFA Youth League in the first match from the Domestic Champions Path against Željezničar U19 on 27 September 2017.

 On 15 February 2018 Kovachev was named on bench for the Europa League Round of 32 match against Milan and made his debut as a substitute in the 81st minute.